 Colourful Lofthellir cave

-While visiting such caves keep your eyes on the details, like on the multicoloured lava ceiling - I think it looks like a beautiful painting.
+While visiting such caves, keep your eyes on the details, like the multicoloured lava ceiling - it looks like a beautiful painting.

 Sliding down the ice in Lofthellir cave

-Sliding down the ice on our way back was much easier the second time around - also squeezing through the small entrance hole under the secure and firm guidance of our guide.
+Sliding down the ice on our way back was much easier the second time around, and so was queezing through the small entrance hole under the secure and firm guidance of our guide.

-I was the first one to go through the hole after our guide, which gave me the opportunity to watch all the others while they were pulling themselves on the stomach through the hole.
+I was the first to go through the hole after our guide, so I had the opportunity to watch all the others squeeze through on their stomachs.

 Squeezing through the exit from Lofhellir cave

-We had spent an hour and a half in the cave and I felt elated after our visit and left the cave with a smile on my face.
+We had spent an hour and a half in the cave, and I felt elated after our visit, leaving with a smile on my face.
 I had been a bit afraid before visiting the cave and thought it was only for experienced cave explorers.

 Lúdentarborgir

-On our way back from the cave we visited Lúdentarborgir, which is a 15 km long row of craters.
-Astronauts were trained in the lunar landscape by Lúdentarborgir before the launch of the space shuttle Appollo 11 back in 1969.
+On our way back from the cave, we visited Lúdentarborgir, a 15 km-long row of craters.
+Astronauts were trained in the lunar landscape by Lúdentarborgir before the launch of the Apollo 11 space shuttle in 1969.

-The explosion crater, Lúdent, is close by the row of craters.
-It is simply amazing looking at these craters from above - just imagine what took place in this spot - the earth ripped open and fire and lava forced itself out of the earth through a long row of craters in the ground!
+The explosion crater, Lúdent, is close to the row of craters.
+It is simply amazing looking at these craters from above - imagine what took place in this spot - the earth ripped open, and fire and lava forced its way from the earth through a long row of craters in the ground!

-The same is happening now (2021) on the Reykjanesskagi peninsula in SW-Iceland: The Volcanic Eruption in Geldingadalir Valley on Reykjanesskagi in SW-Iceland.
+The same is happening now (since 2021) on the Reykjanes peninsula in SW-Iceland: The Volcanic Eruption in Geldingadalir Valley on Reykjanesskagi in SW-Iceland.

 Lúdentarborgir